Pethum-Jeewantha/Pethum-Jeewantha/README.md

 ## I'm a Learner and Developer!

-- 🌱 I’m currently learning Go, Terraform.
+- 🌱 I’m currently learning project management related stuffs.
 - 💬 Ask me about anything related to Application Development
-- 🥅 2022 Goals: Complete Professional Certifications
+- 🥅 2023 Goals: Complete Professional Certifications
 - 📫 How to reach me: [linkedin](https://www.linkedin.com/in/pethum-jeewantha-7b70aa1b1/)
 - ⚡ Fun fact: I love to listen to everything and reading articles